 - Creating a long-term follow-up plan

-If you’d like to know more about tailored programs just like this, please contact us.
-We can tell you about the Foundations Recovery Network programs that might be just right.
+Almost twice as many professionals get sober following treatment than the average rate, which provides a reason for hope when treating addiction.
+If you’d like to know more about tailored programs just like this, please contact us on 615-490-9376.
+We can tell you about the Foundations Recovery Network programs that might be just right regarding addiction.

 Ben Lesser is one of the most sought-after experts in health, fitness and medicine.
 His articles impress with unique research work as well as field-tested skills.
 We are honored to have Ben writing exclusively for Dualdiagnosis.org.